| Title: | Compute a Cyclist's Eddington Number |

 A vector of mileage, where each element represents a single day. |

-An integer vector the same length as rides
+An integer vector the same length as rides.

 Get the number of rides required to increment to the next Eddington number.